Aradia: Neopaganism

 In 1992, Aidan Kelly, co-founder of the New Reformed Orthodox Order of the Golden Dawn, distributed a document titled The Gospel of Diana (a reference to Aradia, or the Gospel of the Witches).
 The text contained a list of mother and daughter priestesses who had taught religious witchcraft through the centuries.
 Instead of Leland's goddess Diana and her messianic daughter Aradia, Kelly's text described mortal human beings.
 The priestesses' names alternated between Aradia and Diana.
 Magliocco describes the character of Aradia in Kelly's accompanying narrative as "a notably erotic character; according to her teachings, the sexual act becomes not only an expression of the divine life force, but an act of resistance against all forms of oppression and the primary focus of ritual".
 Magliocco also notes that the text "has not achieved broad diffusion in contemporary Pagan circles".

+In 2017, author and artist Laura Tempest Zakroff inspired by a tweet from Storm Faerywolf launched the "#WeAreAradia" campaign to encourage witches and magical practitioners to embody Aradia’s spirit of collective empowerment rather than wait for an outside force.The hashtag was positioned as "A call to action to build and use your practices to protect and to empower.
+Stand up.
+Speak out.
+Cast proud."
+In 2018, Revelore Press published The New Aradia: A Witch’s Handbook to Magical Resistance which brings together essays, sigils, invocations and rituals relating to Aradia, framing witchcraft explicitly as a tool in political activism.
+Contributors situate their magic within class conflict, opposing economic injustice and white supremacy, and advocate for solidarity with laborers, queer communities, and other marginalized groups.
+The New Aradia positions Aradia not just as a folklore figure but also a symbol of 21st-century magical resistance against oppression.